A Look at SPYI’s 2024 Distribution Classifications

 • Erosion of Investment Value: When a fund continually returns principal rather than income, it may be an indication that the investment strategy is underperforming and unsustainable in the long run.

 • Investor Confusion: Many investors mistakenly assume that all ROC distributions fall into this category.
-However, in the case of well-structured funds like SPYI, ROC can potentially be a tax efficiency tool rather than a sign of capital erosion.
+However, in the case of an ETF like SPYI, return of capital can potentially be a tax efficiency tool rather than a sign of capital erosion.

 The NEOS Advantage: Options-Based ETF Pioneers